drdebian/ds3gdcp/CodeBook.md

 Source: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.

+## Task description

+The R script called run_analysis.R should process the input data and provide a tidy and summarized version of the means and standard deviations of the variables per subject and activity.

 ## File usage from source